 Juneteenth, also known as Emancipation Day, occurs annually on June 19.
-It is the oldest nationally celebrated commemoration of the ending of slavery in the United States.
+It is the oldest nationally celebrated commemoration of ending slavery in the United States.

-Juneteenth’s commemoration is on the anniversary date of June 19, 1865, when Maj.
-Gen. Gordon Granger led a force of soldiers to Galveston, Texas, to deliver General Order No. 3.
+Juneteenth commemorates the anniversary of June 19, 1865, when Maj.
+Gen. Gordon Granger led soldiers to Galveston, Texas, to deliver General Order No. 3.
 This message stated that the war was over, the Union had won, and it had the manpower to enforce the end of slavery.

 The announcement came two months after the effective conclusion of the Civil War and more than two years since President Abraham Lincoln signed the Emancipation Proclamation.

-This is why we celebrate Juneteenth, as it honors the day all of the enslaved were legally freed.
+This is why we celebrate Juneteenth, which honors the day all enslaved were legally freed.

 Events